ywharton/sql-socialsci/setup.md

 You may however like to add the folder location to your PATH environment variable so that you can call sqlite3 from any command prompt.

-## Invoke the SQLite Shell program
+## EXTRA Invoke the SQLite Shell program

 You invoke the SQLite Shell from the commandline.
 Remember that the program is sqlite3 and you must have added the folder name to your envirnment PATH or explicitly navigated to the folder before trying to run the program.